Twentysix26/Red-Docs/red/red_install_raspbian.md

 ```

 #### Final notes.
 Congratulations!
-You have (If you done it right) successfully installed Red.
+You have (If you have done it right) successfully installed Red.
-In this paragraph we will share some final notes that you will need to know to get the most out of Red
+In the following chapter we will share some final notes that you will need to know to get the most out of Red

 ##### audio
 To use audio you need to toggle the player to use Avconv.
-To do this you can use the following command in your server. ``audioset player``
+To do this you can use the following command in your Discord server. ``audioset player``

 # Installing Red manually (Experienced Linux users)
 In case you are experienced in Linux, or don't mind doing it all manual.
 Here the entire process of installing Python and the other requirements get explained in great detail.